-Migrate nRF Cloud Alerts to Memfault Trace Events
+Migrate legacy nRF Cloud Alerts to Trace Events

-This guide covers migrating nRF Cloud SDK Alerts (nrf_cloud_alert_send())
+This guide covers migrating legacy nRF Cloud SDK Alerts

-to Memfault Trace Events.
+(nrf_cloud_alert_send()) to Trace Events.
 These are unrelated to

-Migrating from nRF Cloud Alerts to Memfault Trace Events enhances the monitored data from simple application-level signaling, to detailed code-level execution tracking.
+Migrating from legacy nRF Cloud Alerts to Trace Events expands the monitored data from simple application-level signaling to detailed code-level execution tracking.

-Both systems enable devices to report critical issues without halting or rebooting, but Memfault automatically captures the call site, deduplicates recurring errors into Issues, and operates independently of the nRF Cloud transport.
+Both systems enable devices to report critical issues without halting or rebooting, but Trace Events automatically capture the call site, deduplicate recurring errors into issues, and operate independently of the legacy nRF Cloud transport.

-nRF Cloud Alerts signal predefined application conditions - low battery,
+Legacy nRF Cloud Alerts signal predefined application conditions—low

-temperature threshold, Device online/offline.
-A call to nrf_cloud_alert_send()
+battery, temperature threshold, device online/offline.
+A call to

-is no deduplication or grouping, and alerts are stored in the nRF Cloud portal
+is independent: it has no deduplication or grouping, and alerts are stored in

-Memfault Trace Events track recoverable errors.
-In addition to a user-defined reason code, each event automatically captures the Program Counter (PC) and Link Register (LR) at the call site - enough for Memfault to decode the exact source file, function name, and line number for the topmost two stack frames.
-Similar events are deduplicated and grouped into Issues, and data persists indefinitely.
+Trace Events track recoverable errors.
+In addition to a user-defined reason code, each event automatically captures the Program Counter (PC) and Link Register (LR) at the call site—enough for the platform to decode the exact source file, function name, and line number for the topmost two stack frames.
+Similar events are deduplicated and grouped into issues, and data persists indefinitely.

 |---|---|---|